Wat (food): Sanbat wat

+A Jewish version of doro wat, called "sanbat wat" (Sabbath wat), is eaten by the Beta Israel (Ethiopian Jews).
+Sanbat wat is a traditional Shabbat dish.
+In order to avoid mixing of meat and dairy, vegetable oil can be used as a pareve substitute in lieu of niter kibbeh.
+Yeqimem zeyet, a form of niter kibbeh made from vegetable oil, can also be used.

 Misir wat

 Misir wat is a lentil stew; its key ingredients include split red lentils, garlic, onions, and spices.
 It is a popular vegan dish, and in high demand during fasting periods for Orthodox Christians.